kryvyifedir/scorehub-landing/README.md

-# ScoreHub.es — Landing Page
+# ScoreHub.es - landing page

 A static landing page for ScoreHub — a gamification solution that brings achievements-style mechanics to Salesforce.